-However I am going to try at least to give you a general answer to this question based on the style of worship your church uses.
-There is no way I can answer the question based on the type of bass player you may have at your church.
+However, I am going to try at least to give you a general answer to this question based on the style of worship your church uses.
+There is no way I can answer the subject based on the type of bass player you may have at your church.

 My Picks For The Best Bass Guitar For Church Worship Based On Genre

 The Best Bass Guitar For Southern And Country Gospel